-New students submit the Form B Housing Form, which gives them the opportunity to disclose information about themselves such as their interests, cleanliness, morning or late night person, etc., which we use to match them with someone we feel may be a good fit as a roommate.
+New students either request a roommate or disclose information about themselves such as their interests, cleanliness, morning or late night person, etc., which we use to match them with someone we feel may be a good fit as a roommate.
 Even taking these criteria into consideration, students may find that their roommate is different from them in many ways.
 Learning to peacefully coexist with those different from us is an important skill to master in life and an important part of the educational experience at C-SC.
 Room changes will not be made simply because someone is different than you.